Mountains and Islands Connected by Myths [Daisen-Oki National Park]

 Coasts and islands

-It is thought that the Shimane Peninsula was once separated from the mainland due to fault activity, and then the alluvial action of rivers on the mainland formed the Izumo Plain, Matsue Plain, and Yumigahama Peninsula, and was connected to the mainland again.
+The Shimane Peninsula was once separated from the mainland due to fault activity, and it is thought that the Izumo Plain, Matsue Plain, and Yumigahama Peninsula were formed by the alluvial action of rivers on the mainland side, and it was connected to the mainland again.

-Oki Island was founded in the ancient volcanic activity, and was a remote island about 10,000 years ago due to the effects of plate tectonic and climate change.
+Oki Island was founded in ancient volcanic activity, and became a remote island about 10,000 years ago due to the effects of plate tectonic and climate change.

-Oki Island and Shimane Peninsula are both the stages of Japanese myths, including the national mythology.
+Both Oki Island and Shimane Peninsula are the stages of Japanese myths, including the national pull myth.

 In particular, the Shimane Peninsula is the center of ancient Izumo culture, and there are many historical sites and famous places related to mythology, such as Izumo Taisha Shrine, Hinomisaki Shrine, and Kaga Hidden Dodo.

-In order for many people to use it happily, there are rules in national parks that try to cherish nature.
+In order for many people to use it happily, there are rules in the national park that keeps on cherishing nature.